St-Pauls-Robotics-Upper/Slidy/README.md

 RULE 3
 Inlet your Tile is Never Accepted
-Retrace the Past of your Friend is a Smart Set
+Retrace the Past of your Friend is a Recommended
 ```